netsil/manifests/README.md

 ## About
-Netsil is a next-generation observability and analytics tool for modern cloud applications.
+Netsil is a next-gen observability and analytics tool for modern cloud applications.
 The Netsil Application Operations Center (AOC) helps SREs and DevOps improve the reliability and performance of API and microservices-driven production applications.

 At the heart of the AOC is an auto-discovered service topology, which is rendered from live service interaction analysis.
 It allows practitioners to visualize their service dependencies and operational metrics and work collaboratively across teams.